yardstick17/PyAthena/README.md

 ### PyAthena

 A python client to query on Athena Database.
-Query results are formatted in dataframe.
+Query results are formatted in pandas dataframe.

 ### Install